The Origin Of The Feces

 Christina Warinner, assistant professor of anthropology at Harvard University in Cambridge, Massachusetts, joins Science Friday producer Kathleen Davis to talk coprolites, and what ancient feces can tell us about our ancestors, and ourselves.

-Christina Warinner is an assistant professor of Anthropology at Harvard University in Cambridge, Massachusetts.
+Dr. Christina Warinner is an associate professor of Anthropology at Harvard University in Cambridge, Massachusetts.

 IRA FLATOW: This is Science Friday.
 I’m Ira Flatow.
 The fossil record is littered with countless interesting things.
 Ancient bones of giant beasts, the remains of long extinct plant life, to name a couple.
 For some researchers, though, nothing is more exciting than finding fossilized feces.
 Yes, you heard me right.